Frank Corrado

-Frank Corrado (born March 26, 1993) is a Canadian former professional ice hockey defenceman.
+Francesco Corrado (born 26 March 1993) is a Canadian former professional ice hockey defenceman.
 He was selected by the Vancouver Canucks in the fifth round, 150th overall, of the 2011 NHL Entry Draft.
 Corrado made his NHL debut for the Canucks during the 2012-13 season.
 He also played for the Toronto Maple Leafs and Pittsburgh Penguins.

+Since retiring as a professional player in 2021, Corrado has become a broadcaster and television hockey analyst.
+Known as Frank during his playing days, Corrado now goes by the moniker "Frankie," which he is known by professionally in his broadcasting capacity.

 Playing career

 Junior

 Corrado played with the Vaughan Kings minor midget AAA team in the GTHL during the 2008–09 season where he scored 15 goals and added 33 assists in 62 games.
 He was selected by the Sudbury Wolves in the second round, 25th overall, in the OHL Priority Draft.

 In his rookie season in the Ontario Hockey League, Corrado played in 63 games, scoring 1 goal.
 He followed that up by playing 67 of 68 regular season games in the following season.
 His offensive output more than tripled as he registered 4 goals and 30 points.
 He then added another goal and four assists in eight playoff games.

 Corrado was selected by the Vancouver Canucks in the fifth round, 150th overall, in the 2011 NHL Entry Draft.
-After a successful first NHL training camp with the Canucks, Corrado signed his 3-year entry level contract with the Canucks on September 23, 2011 before being returned to Sudbury.
+After a successful first NHL training camp with the Canucks, Corrado signed his 3-year entry-level contract with the Canucks on 23 September 2011 before being returned to Sudbury.

-Corrado made his professional hockey debut on April 7, 2012 with the Chicago Wolves after Sudbury was eliminated from the OHL playoffs.
+Corrado made his professional hockey debut on 7 April 2012 with the Chicago Wolves after Sudbury was eliminated from the OHL playoffs.
 Corrado appeared in four regular season games, registering one assist.
 He also played in two playoff games before Chicago was eliminated from the playoffs by San Antonio.

-On January 8, 2013, Frank Corrado was traded from the Sudbury Wolves to the Kitchener Rangers.
-On April 15, 2013, Corrado was assigned to the Chicago Wolves.
+On 8 January 2013, Frank Corrado was traded from the Sudbury Wolves to the Kitchener Rangers.
+On 15 April 2013, Corrado was assigned to the Chicago Wolves.

 Professional

 Vancouver Canucks

-On April 22, 2013, Corrado made his NHL debut against the Chicago Blackhawks.
+On 22 April 2013, Corrado made his NHL debut against the Chicago Blackhawks.
 He logged 17:20 of ice time and had three hits.
 The Canucks kept Corrado for their opening round playoff sweep by the San Jose Sharks, thus eating the first year of his Entry Level Contract.

-He scored his first career NHL goal on April 14, 2014 on a wrist shot against goaltender Karri Rämö of the Calgary Flames.
+He scored his first career NHL goal on 14 April 2014 on a wrist shot against goaltender Karri Rämö of the Calgary Flames.